About Arabic Daily Courses.

 An Introduction to Learning Arabic Online.

-With e-learning you can take advantage of learning Arabic anywhere as long as you have an internet connection, with a device that allows you to use software like Skype or Google Hangout.
+With online learning you can take advantage of learning Arabic anywhere as long as you have an internet connection, with a device that allows you to use software like Skype or Google Hangout.
 E-learning supports traditional methods of learning with a range of online resources.
-All of the courses below are suitable for online, home school or other location.
+All of the courses below are suitable for online, homeschool or other location.
+Below is a sample of some of the lessons we offer.
+We incorporate listening, reading, speaking, writing and grammar into lessons and use various types of Arabic learning books, texts and drills.

 Beginners Arabic (AOL-01).